• Skip to primary navigation

 Is that item oversaturated in the marketplace?
 Are others offering it at a lower price?
 Is the item out of style?
 Is the brand not well-known or sought after?

-As you can see, it is important to price at a point that entices buyers but does not cheapen what the item is worth and affect your profits.
+As you can see, it is important to price at a point that entices buyers but does not cheapen the item and affect your profits.
 So now, let's get into how to price your items within that sweet spot.

 How To Check Comparable Items